idboussadel/drupal_sprint_6/README.md

 5. **Is it Possible to Create Multiple Field Formatters for a Field Type?
 If So, How?**

+In Drupal, field formatters are plugins that define how field values are displayed to the end user.
+When you create a field on an entity (e.g., a node, user, taxonomy term), you can choose from a set of formatters to control how the field's content is rendered on the front-end.

 Yes, it is possible to create multiple field formatters for a field type.
-Field formatters in Drupal are plugins, and you can define custom formatters for a specific field type.

 To create multiple field formatters, you need to: